Sebastian7ML/Avionautas/README.md

 # Avionautas Project

 Avionautas is a responsive React + TypeScript web application built with Vite.
-It displays a list of popular superhero characters and villains (Batman, Spiderman, Venom, Wolverine) with images and details, and includes a search bar to filter characters in real time.
+Its main goal is to help you find aeronautical personnel around the world.
+The app displays a list of aviation professionals (mechanics, technicians, pilots, etc.) with their images, details, and locations, and includes a search bar to filter people in real time.

 ## Features

 - **Responsive Design:** Works on desktop, tablet, and mobile devices.
-- **Character List:** Shows cards with superhero images, names, aliases, universes, and descriptions.
+- **Personnel List:** Shows cards with images, names, roles, licenses, locations, and descriptions of aeronautical professionals.
-- **Search Bar:** Instantly filters the character list as you type.
+- **Search Bar:** Instantly filters the personnel list as you type (by name, alias, license, city, or description).
 - **Modern Stack:** Built with React, TypeScript, and Vite for fast development and hot module replacement.

 ## Project Structure